shkyler/gmit-exercises/README.md

  ![GMIT Logo](/img/GMITLOGO.jpg)
-# GMIT Programming and Scipting Exercises
+# GMIT Programming and Scripting Exercises
-This respository is a place to share my GMIT excercises
+This respository is a place to share my GMIT excercises for the Programming and Scripting module
 ## Compilation
 All the files in this repository are written in the [Python](https://www.python.org/) programming language.
 ## Weeks 1 and 2